pythonindia/inpycon-blog/content/blog/travel-and-hotels-2017.md

 Slug: travel-and-hotel-2017
 Summary: Address, how to reach and hotels to stay nearby

-Here are few options one might consider for their travel or accomodation while attending the conference.
+Here are few options one might consider for their travel or accommodation while attending the conference.

 + Address and how to reach.
 	- Address: Shaheed Sukhdev College of Business Studies, PSP Area IV, Dr. K.N.
 Katju Marg, Sector 16, Rohini, New Delhi, Delhi 110089.